ahmedmostafa23/BellaBeat/report.md

 - they use google display network around key marketing dates The CEO requires us to analyze the usage data of a device to gain insight on how users are already using said smart devices. then she wants high-level recommendations on how said insight can inform the marketing strategy

+To learn more about BellaBeat, you can visit their [website.](https://bellabeat.com)

 ---
 ##The Scope of Work
 ####My Role